openrails/openrails/Source/Documentation/Manual/operation.rst

-By simply copying the original sigscr.dat and sigcfg.dat into a subfolder named ``OpenRails`` created within the main folder of the route, OR will no longer consider the couple of files located in the route's root folder, and will interpret the (single) SignalNumClearAhead () line as defining the number of signals cleared.
+By simply copying the original sigscr.dat and sigcfg.dat into a subfolder named ``OpenRails`` created within the main folder of the route, OR will no longer consider the pair of files located in the route's root folder, and will interpret the (single) SignalNumClearAhead () line as defining the number of signals cleared.
 So OR interprets sigscr.dat in a different way, depending whether there is a copy of this file in the ``OpenRails`` subfolder or not.
 In